 But the timing for an overhaul of the current Ecodesign is a bit 'off'.
 At the moment the lighting industry is in a turmoil.
 Almost all major European manufacturers are trying to pull out of the consumer lighting business, retaining only professional lighting.
 The course of new (mainly Chinese) ownership for the consumer business is as yet uncertain.
 Will they continue to push energy efficiency up and prices down or will they try to consolidate and cash-in with a minimum of investment?
 On the technical front, the so-called 'integrated LED-luminaires' are being put forward as 'the future'.
 Apart from doubts that some have on the sustainability of such an option, there are problems in defining the exact difference of these new products with 'normal' light sources.
 Likewise, there is the phenomenon of 'smart' lamps that can change intensity and colour depending on sensors or manual settings.
 How to deal with the stand-by electricity use of these new smart products?
 How much do they actually save when used in a wider system-context?

 Dealing with all of the above is the concern of the policy makers.
 Our role as analysts is to support the decision making with tools that can bring consensus and good decision making when the time is ripe.
 VHK was technical lead in the preparatory Ecodesign study on light sources that took place in 2014-2015.
 In that context we developed amongst others a comprehensive scenario tool covering past, present and future of the light source market.
 This MELISA model (Model for European Light Sources Analysis) shows the costs and benefits of possible measures both in terms of environmental as well as monetary impact.
 The objective is to achieve consensus with all stakeholders on the input data and the calculation method for that model so -for whatever decision will be taken- there is a clear consensual picture of what it means for all actors and society.
-For insight in the general structure of MELISA, the first Excel version (January 2015) can be downloaded from the project website.
-The more recent version is made available to stakeholders on by the Commission's own dedicated website (CIRCABC).
+A detailled description of the VHK MELISA model can be found on the European Commission MIDAS database.

 Another task is the technical assistance in streamlining and avoiding any loopholes in the legislation.
 The Commission aims to combine the three Commission Regulations concerning Ecodesign of light sources into one simpler, more effective and more robust regulation.
 Since 2009 there have been several attempts by market actors to circumvent the Ecodesign lamp regulations e.g. by claiming that their normal incandescent bulbs are actually special purpose 'shockproof' or 'heat' lamps.
 Also, there are complaints by national market surveillance authorities (MSAs) and industry that certain requirements, e.g. on lamp life, are difficult and expensive to check.
 The objective is to reshape requirements and test procedures in order to allow for swift and thus effective intervention by surveillance authorities.